Blogbox | Gender

 This is how women and girls are spoken to.
 Whenever this subject comes up I am always reminded of a specific event.
 A few years ago, the case of a girl who was physically and sexually abused was made public in Albania.
 As the case was developing, everyone seemed to want to give their opinion.

 Whether in public or private, a similar pattern emerged whereby people shifted the attention away from the criminal and towards the victim.
-“Why didn’t she report it earlier?”, “Yes she was abused, but
+“Why didn’t she report it earlier?”, “Yes she was abused, but…”, “Where was her brother?”, “She was probably asking for it,” “What a pity, both of their lives are now ruined,” etc.

 Meanwhile the media seemed focused on sensationalizing the case, printing headlines and content that stripped the victim of her dignity.
 This media frenzy lasted about a week and then everyone forgot it ever happened.
 But how did we get here?
 How can people justify vocalizing such things?
-Maybe the answer lies in that warning: “Conduct yourself carefully, you are a girl!”
+Maybe the answer lies in that warning: “Conduct yourself carefully, you are a girl!

 This type of language is found at the root of the mindset that leads to the oppression of women.
 Words shape our reality.
 We should never underestimate how susceptible we are to being defined by the way we are referred to and the language that we hear being used.